 Late last year PPR published “It’s time for a Machine Language reality check.”
 In 2018, we will hear more of the same hand-waving hype about industrial applications of ML, but the really important developments will be in the foundational technologies that will allow vendors to build industrial ML applications and services.
 Google is the big player in this space, but smaller companies with strong AI R&D capabilities may have some interesting announcements as well.

-This article first appeared in the PPR newsletter on January 2, 2018.This is an excerpt from a previous edition of the Priority Payload Report (PPR) newsletter.
+This article first appeared in the PPR newsletter on January 2, 2018.This is an excerpt from Priority Payload Report.